https://www.totraveltoo.com/

 Author Bio

 Vinod & Divya, parents of a three-year-old kid, are Software Techies by profession gradually driven towards travel by passion.
 They are the founder/editor of the travel blog Budget Travel Plans and are based in India.
-They have travelled across exotic destinations including Mauritius, Singapore, Malaysia, Thailand, Srilanka, Bhutan and the Middle east.
+They have travelled across exotic destinations including Mauritius, Singapore, Malaysia, Thailand, Srilanka, Bhutan and the Middle East.
 They aim to share their budget travel experience, Travel tips & tricks and also advice on travelling with little kids.

 Essential Visitor Information to Visit Sri Lanka